tiepdotme/team3128.github.io/members/faq.md

 Starting Fall 2018, our team meets on Monday through Friday from 3:00 pm – 6:00 pm every week until Christmas break.
 Different divisions will meet on different days.
 You can look at [our calendar](/members/calendar/) for details.

-During Build Season (January 5 - February 19), we meet every day from Monday to Saturday.
+During Build Season (January 5 - February 19), we meet every day from Monday to Sunday.
 Specific dates are updated on [our calendar](/members/calendar/).

 During Competition Season (February 20 - May 2), we meet as necessary based upon which Competitions we attend.
-The Compeition Team will travel to 2 Regional Competitions (San Diego Regional held at Del Mar Fairgrounds and another competition TBD).
-If our Competition Team is successful and we earn a slot, we will also travel to Houston Texas (April 29 - May 2 2019) for the [FRC World Championships](https://www.firstchampionship.org/welcome).
+The Compeition Team will travel to 2 Regional Competitions (San Diego Regional held at Del Mar Fairgrounds and Monterey Bay Regional in Monterey CA).
+If our Competition Team is successful and we earn a slot, we will also travel to Houston Texas (April 17 - 21 2019) for the [FRC World Championships](https://www.firstchampionship.org/welcome).

-Regional Competitions are Thursday evenings through Saturday evenings, not including travel time.
+San Diego Regional Wednesday May 6 (evening) through Saturday May 9 (with a team dinner Saturday evening).
+Monterey Bay is Friday May 22 - Sunday evening May 24 (Thursday May 21 and Monday May 25 are travel days, as we are driving to Monterey).
-World Championships are Wednesday evening through Saturday evening, not including travel time.
+World Championships are Wednesday April 17 (evening) through Saturday April 20 (late), not including travel time.

 **What does a robotics team do?
 What are these competitions like?**